 Master of Science in Management and Administrative Sciences

-- A focused set of required management courses that form a foundation for all students
+- A focused set of required management courses that form a foundation in business management and administration for all students

 - Flexibility that allows students to choose elective courses from a variety of concentrations

 - 10 semester credit hours of basic core and 26 semester credit hours of elective courses

 To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).

 Do you want to acquire highly marketable technical expertise in just 24 months?
 The MS in Management and Administrative Sciences degree may fit your needs.
 Unlike most of the MS degree programs, which have specific elective requirements, the MS MAS degree program allows students to choose their own course of study.
 The goal of the program is to help students acquire principles and techniques needed to develop creative solutions in a changing business environment, and contribute quickly to company success within their area of specialization.

 The Naveen Jindal School of Management requires only one prerequisite for the MS in Management and Administrative Sciences program which is business calculus or its equivalent.
 Students who have not satisfied this requirement may be admitted but will need to satisfy the prerequisite within the first semester of UT Dallas class work, by taking OPRE 6303 (Quantitative Foundations of Business).
 Degree credit is not earned for program prerequisites, although all grades earned in graduate courses impact the cumulative GPA.